Walk INN - 16 Holywood Road, Belfast BT4 1NT

 admin@balcproject.org.uk

-Helping Homeless: Belfast Streets Outreach
+Helping the Homeless: Belfast Streets Outreach

-Helping Homeless: Belfast Streets Outreach
+Helping the Homeless: Belfast Streets Outreach

-Helping homeless is something most of us think about doing when we encounter someone living with homelessness on street.
-Maybe it’s in moment, or sometime soon after we feel like we should do something to help, but many people aren’t sure of best way to lend a helping hand.
+Helping the homeless is something most of us think about doing when we encounter someone living with homelessness on the street.
+Maybe it’s in the moment, or sometime soon after we feel like we should do something to help, but many people aren’t sure of the best way to lend a helping hand.
 Should you give money?
 Should you give food?
 Should you simply offer a conversation?
-When it comes to helping homeless, some of these things are more helpful than others, so below are a few pointers that will really help you make a difference.
+When it comes to helping the homeless, some of these things are more helpful than others, so below are a few pointers that will really help you make a difference.

-The first thing to do if you’re interested in helping homeless to any extent is educate yourself, so you can gain some understanding of rough sleepers, without judging them.
-Learn about reasons someone could end up sleeping rough; it’s often not what you might think.
+The first thing to do if you’re interested in helping the homeless to any extent is educate yourself, so you can gain some understanding of rough sleepers, without judging them.
+Learn about the reasons someone could end up sleeping rough; it’s often not what you might think.
 These include a lack of affordable housing, loss of a job, divorce, illness, substance abuse, domestic abuse, amongst a whole host of other reasons.
-If you’d like to know more about causes of homelessness, some good resources are listed at bottom of this article.
+If you’d like to know more about the causes of homelessness, some good resources are listed at the bottom of this article.

-It’s also wise to research local charities, non-profits or shelters which work towards helping homeless, so you can pass on this information to any homeless people you meet.
-They might not be aware of support available to them might be grateful to know of organisations who can offer them food, shelter or even just a listening ear.
+It’s also wise to research local charities, non-profits or shelters which work towards helping the homeless, so you can pass on this information to any homeless people you meet.
+They might not be aware of the support available to them and might be grateful to know of organisations who can offer them food, shelter or even just a listening ear.

 How to Act

-One of main things to bear in mind when approaching a homeless person is that they are in fact just that; a person.
-Helping homeless doesn’t have to be difficult; all they might want from you is a little acknowledgement, compassion to be treated like a human being.
-A homeless person might spend their whole day being ignored, so a smile a simple ‘hello’ can go a long way towards improving someone’s day.
+One of the main things to bear in mind when approaching a homeless person is that they are in fact just that; a person.
+Helping the homeless doesn’t have to be difficult; all they might want from you is a little acknowledgement, compassion and to be treated like a human being.
+A homeless person might spend their whole day being ignored, so a smile and a simple ‘hello’ can go a long way towards improving someone’s day.

-Sometimes homeless person you approach might not want to talk to you, or might not be in an appropriate state of mind for conversation.
-You can still help by taking time to find out which organisations in your area are geared towards helping homeless people in your area.
+Sometimes the homeless person you approach might not want to talk to you, or might not be in an appropriate state of mind for conversation.
+You can still help by taking the time to find out which organisations in your area are geared towards helping the homeless people in your area.
 These organisations – be it a shelter, soup kitchen, registered charity, or non-profit etc – will almost always appreciate your support.
-Be aware that these helping homeless organisations all have different needs; some may ask for lightly worn clothing, others might prefer monetary donations to provide meals other services to their homeless clients.
-Talk to them ask what they need if you can help, donate whatever you are comfortable with.
-Whatever you do, don’t just send a bunch of old clothes or some tinned food etc to one of these organisations unsolicited, as while they’d probably appreciate that your heart’s in right place, they might not be set up to receive these items.
+Be aware that these helping the homeless organisations all have different needs; some may ask for lightly worn clothing, others might prefer monetary donations to provide meals and other services to their homeless clients.
+Talk to them and ask what they need and if you can help, donate whatever you are comfortable with.
+Whatever you do, don’t just send a bunch of old clothes or some tinned food etc to one of these organisations unsolicited, as while they’d probably appreciate that your heart’s in the right place, they might not be set up to receive these items.

 What to Give

-Remember, when you see someone begging in streets, that not everyone who begs is actually homeless.
-This is why a lot of charities shelters advise that you might not be helping homeless at all by handing out money, which could be spent on alcohol or drugs.
-While providing short term mental escape from their situation, these do not actually help a person could result in them being left in a worse mental state or in a physically vulnerable condition, unable to look after or protect themselves.
+Remember, when you see someone begging in the streets, that not everyone who begs is actually homeless.
+This is why a lot of charities and shelters advise that you might not be helping the homeless at all by handing out money, which could be spent on alcohol or drugs.
+While providing short term mental escape from their situation, these do not actually help a person and could result in them being left in a worse mental state or in a physically vulnerable condition, unable to look after or protect themselves.

-In many cases, it’s much more helpful to donate food, clothes other useful items, instead of money.
-In addition to this, care packages containing a few essential, low-cost items are a great way of helping homeless.
+In many cases, it’s much more helpful to donate food, clothes and other useful items, instead of money.
+In addition to this, care packages containing a few essential, low-cost items are a great way of helping the homeless.
 Below is a list of items to consider giving:

 Food & Drink